 In this case all the ingredients (except the butter) are placed in the one bowl but the mixture requires constant whisking whilst the mixture cooks.
 This is to allow the eggs to heat up slowly as the whisking motion adds air into the mixture and prevents them from scrambling.
 Leave the mixture alone and you run the risk of cooking a bowl of lemony scrambled eggs.
 Not quite what we intended!

 Using a bain marie

-I digress, back to the lemon curd, once all your ingredients are out and measured then create your bain marie.
+I digress, back to the making our hom-made lemon curd, once all your ingredients are out and measured then create your bain marie.
 If you have one then great, use that, but if you’re like me and you don’t then it’s easy to create a home made one.
 Simply put a heat proof bowl over the top of a larger saucepan filled 1/4 full of boiling water.
 The water should be simmering but you need to ensure that the bottom of the bowl doesn’t touch the water.